-The Environmental Kuznets Curve is an inverted U curve, with the Y-axis as inequality and time or per-capita incomes as the X-axis.
-It is used to graph the hypothesis that as an economy develops, market forces begin to increase and economic inequality decreases.
+The Environmental Kuznets Curve is used to graph the idea that as an economy develops, market forces begin to increase and economic inequality decreases.
+More specifically that as the economy grows, initially the environment suffers but eventually the relationship between the environment and the society improves.

 What are the Implications of the Environmental Kuznets Curve?

-1. When an economy is primarily pre-industrial and agrarian, there is a clean environment untouched by pollutants from industrial economic activities.
+1. When an economy is primarily pre-industrial and agrarian, the environment is usually clean and untouched by pollutants from industrial economic activities.

 2. As the economy shifts towards development and industrialization, the environment is at a higher risk of being harmed by pollution and depletion of natural resources.